 Speaking about economic development, Prime Minister Nikol Pashinyan pointed out that his government seeks to change the economic structure in order to make of Armenia a technological country.
 The Premier expressed confidence that the country has the necessary potential for it.
 The Prime Minister added that the Government has made serious progress in handling corruption and expressed conviction that it would help improve the business environment on the way to economic progress.

 Nikol Pashinyan and Justin Trudeau went over other issues related to the furtherance of Armenian-Canadian cooperation in different spheres of public life.

-Feast of Apparition of the Holy Cross
+Feast of the Assumption of the Holy Mother of God

 5 Day Weather Forecast in Armenia